-Have you ever heard about ISP throttling users traffic?
-No, then you missed something.
-Because you should know that Internet Service Providers around the globe shape the traffic of their customers.
-Basically, they setup filters to limit your Internet speed.
-Not for all your traffic of course.
-No they do a filtering à la carte.
+Have you ever heard about ISP throttling?
+If not, then you're in for a ride.
+Because Internet Service Providers in the UK shape the traffic of their users: They setup filters to limit the Internet speed.
+But they don't implement these P2P blocks on all the traffic of course, they do a filtering à la carte.
 And their favorite victims are P2P and torrents.
-In this article, I’ll explain how to bypass P2P block.
+In this article, I'll tell you how to bypass P2P block.
+And I'll give you the best P2P VPN to bypass torrent block.

 First of all, there's one thing that has always amazed me: The ISPs' savage marketing to sell their Internet packages, both ADSL or fiber.
 Indeed, it's the arms race!
 Get 10 MBps here, 1 GBps there.
 Almost like in some razor ads: Always more blades…

-Of course, as a customer, I’m always looking for the fastest speed.
-However, the advertised speed is never the one we really get.
-Did it ever happened to you?
-First you subscribe for a 20 MBps package.
-Then you install the router.
-Finally you start downloading a torrent (even a legal game patch, or a Linux distribution) and you get a blasting 10 KBps…
+Of course, as the smart customer that I am, I'm always looking for the fastest speed.
+But I realized a long time ago that I'm never getting the advertised speed – I need the best VPN for P2P.
+And I'm sure it's happening to you as well.
+You subscribe for a 50 MBps package.
+And when you start downloading a Pirate Bay torrent (even a legal game patch, or a Linux distribution) and you get a blasting 10 KBps…

 |ISPs||What they offer||What you get|

-So, you can try to call the technician.
-But he’ll just laugh at you.
-And explain that the problem comes from your computer.
-“Sorry I can’t do anything.
+While you can call a technician, he'll just laugh at you.
+And he'll likely explain that the problem comes from your computer.
+“Sorry I can't do anything.
 Did you try to restart your computer and your router?”
-While the truth is that most Internet Service Providers add P2P filtering on Internet connections.
+But the truth is that most Internet Service Providers add P2P filtering on Internet connections.
+And the only way to bypass torrent block is to use a P2P VPN.

-Rather to talk about limitations, they call it Quality Of Service (QOS) to make it sounds better.
-But it’s just a restriction on your speed, to shape their global traffic.
-And they implement it to guarantee that Trevor can watch his lol cats videos in HD on Youtube… While you’re trying to bypass P2P block to get your bandwidth back!
+ISPs don't advertise on their P2P blocking.
+And they don't mention these limitations: They call it Quality Of Service (QOS) to make it sound better.
+But it's just a restriction on your speed, to shape their global traffic.
+And they implement it to guarantee that Trevor can watch his lol cats videos in HD on YouTube… While you're trying to bypass P2P block with the best VPN for P2P to get your bandwidth back!

 Why does your ISP filter P2P and torrents?

-As always, there’s a logical (and financial) explanation.
-Indeed, your ISP’s network is physical.
-Hence, it has a concrete reserve of resources and of bandwidth.
+As always, there are different explanations: Logical, financial and legal.
+First of all, your ISP's network is physical.
+Therefore, it has a concrete reserve of resources and of bandwidth.
 And it is rare (like unicorn rare) that providers have an over-sized network.
-In fact, it’s exactly the opposite… So the bandwidth, which is sold as “unlimited” is always limited to the physical network specifications.
+In fact, it's exactly the opposite… So the bandwidth, which is sold as “unlimited” is always limited to the physical network specifications.

 P2P and torrents bandwidth

-Due to the proliferation of broadband, more and more users are using Peer-to-Peer.
+Due to the proliferation of broadband, more and more users are using the Peer-to-Peer protocol.
 And they share very large files: Software, multi-media files, and applications.
 So this trend has exponentially increased traffic flows on most ISPs networks.
 And they have to deal with it.

 Now, do you like maths?
-Because we’ll do math to get to the point.
+Because we'll need to use your math skills to get to the point.
 If your ISP has 100 customers.
 And each of them subscribed to a 100 MBps package.
 Then, there are 2 options available:

 - Either your ISP will scale their network to be able to provide a 10 GBps speed (100 clients x 100 MBps); or